alcionai/corso/docs/docs/install.md

 :::

-Additionally, the following tags are available:
+The following tags are available:

 * `:latest` - The most recent stable release
 * `:x.y.z` - A specific release build
-* `:pre-release` - The most recent pre-release (beta or RC) if newer that the latest stable release
+* `:pre-release` - The most recent pre-release if newer that the latest stable release
-* `:nightly` - The most recent unstable nightly developer build
+* `:nightly` - The most recent unstable developer build
-* `:SHA` - A specific nightly build
+* `:SHA` - A specific build